Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: Discussion

 Many of the architectural choices we made in this work are not essential to the underlying principle of {\em selecting variables by their predictive content in the latent space}.
 The $\delta$-predictor encodes the physical expectation that consecutive latent states differ by a small increment, an inductive bias that clearly helps for the pendulum but that could be relaxed for systems whose dynamics are not naturally written as small differential updates.
+Similarly, the use of overlapping past and future windows with $n_s=1$ is an implementation choice for estimating a one-frame latent update and not an essential part of the objective.
 The linear projections from the concatenated frame embeddings to the latent mean and log-variance worked well here only because the underlying dynamics are this simple, and richer observations or longer temporal context would presumably demand deeper nonlinear maps.
 Our use of the InfoNCE lower bound on the predictive mutual information was likewise a matter of convenience: any other bound could be substituted without qualitatively affecting what the method recovers.

 Our choice of the simple rigid-rod pendulum as an experimental validation of DySIB was deliberate: with ground-truth angle and angular velocity available for every frame, with deterministic and low-dimensional dynamics, and with clean video, the pendulum is the simplest setting in which DySIB's success or failure can be cleanly read off.
 Our point was to verify that the method recovers the right physics where we already know what right means.
-Even the video itself is forgiving in this example: $28\times 28$ pixels are sufficient, performance degrades in our hands only below roughly $16\times 16$ pixels, and resolutions above $28\times 28$ give no further improvement for this problem.
+Even the video itself is forgiving in this example: $28\times 28$ pixels are sufficient, performance degrades in our experiments only below roughly $16\times 16$ pixels, and resolutions above $28\times 28$ give no further improvement for this problem.
 The genuine tests of the principle, namely systems with strong noise, chaotic dynamics, or multiscale separation, and ones where the dynamical state variables are not known a priori, are what must come next.
 Another next step should be to feed the learned latents into symbolic regression or sparse equation discovery~\citep{schmidt2009distilling,brunton2016discovering,daniels2019automated,gurevich2024spider}, closing the loop from raw observations to interpretable equations of motion expressed in coordinates that the system itself selects.